Alfresco/docs-alfresco/sap/5.1/config/advanced.md

     ![sap_conf_types_barcode_properties]({% link sap/images/sap_conf_types_barcode_properties.png %})

 3. Save the document.
-Now, depening on the CRON expression of the [Job: sapContentConnectorBarcode](#sapContentConnectorBarcodeJob), the job will pick up the document and create the necessary entry in the **External Barcode** table (check transaction `OAM1`) of the SAP system.
+Now, depending on the CRON expression of the [Job: sapContentConnectorBarcode](#sapContentConnectorBarcodeJob), the job will pick up the document and create the necessary entry in the **External Barcode** table (check transaction `OAM1`) of the SAP system.
 4. For Late Archiving, the document is immediately available as attachment on the related SAP Business Object, for Early Archiving, the document is available as soon as the SAP user manually enters the matching barcode on a SAP Business Object.

 > **Note:** To use the barcode with any other Content Services content type, add the `SAP Barcode Details` aspect to a document **and** make sure to have the [Behavior: sapContentConnectorBarcode](#sapContentConnectorBarcodeBehavior) **in addition** to the [Job: sapContentConnectorBarcode](#sapContentConnectorBarcodeJob) enabled for the current SAP System Configuration.